-The Pathway to Law School and Beyond Initiative is the framework within which Tougaloo College and the University of Mississippi School of Law have developed strategies and projects to create a pathway to increase the enrollment of Tougaloo graduates at the UM School of Law.
+The Pathway to Law School and Beyond Initiative is the framework within which Tougaloo College and the University of Mississippi School of Law will develop strategies and projects to create a pathway to increase the enrollment of Tougaloo graduates at the UM School of Law.

 This Initiative pays tribute to the courage and accomplishments of two Tougaloo graduates, Reuben V. Anderson and Constance Slaughter-Harvey, as the first male and female African-American graduates of the UM School of Law.